India's Adani slammed by $48 bln stock rout, clouding record share sale | Headlines

 Seven listed companies of the Adani conglomerate - controlled by one of the world's richest men Gautam Adani - have lost a combined $48 billion in market capitalisation since Wednesday, with U.S. bonds of Adani firms also falling after Hindenburg Research flagged concerns in a Jan.
 24 report about debt levels and the use of tax havens.
 The rout took shares of Adani Enterprises, the group's flagship company, well below the offer price of its secondary sale, which had initially been offered at a discount.

+Shares of other listed Adani firms also plummeted, with Adani Transmission Ltd, Adani Total Gas, Adani Green Energy and Adani Ports sinking 20% each.
+Adani Ports, Adani Green Energy and Adani Transmission marked their worst intraday drop ever, with heavy volumes.

-U.S. dollar-denominated bonds issued by Adani Green Energy extended this week's sharp falls to just under 77 cents in the dollar to their lowest since November, Tradeweb data showed.
+"SKY-HIGH VALUATIONS" U.S. dollar-denominated bonds issued by Adani Green Energy extended this week's sharp falls to just under 77 cents on the dollar to their lowest since November, Tradeweb data showed.
 The price was last down 7.32 cents to 77.007 cents.
-"SKY-HIGH VALUATIONS"

 In its report, Hindenburg said key listed Adani Group companies had "substantial debt", putting the conglomerate on a "precarious financial footing", and that "sky-high valuations" had pushed the share prices of seven listed Adani companies as much as 85% beyond actual value.
 Billionaire U.S. investor Bill Ackman said on Thursday that he found the Hindenburg report "highly credible and extremely well researched."
 Ackman had bet $1 billion against Herbalife Ltd starting in 2012, but exited his position at a loss.